 Learn how alcohol affects your appearance

 We all know that drinking too much alcohol can be incredibly damaging to our health.
-Sadly, too many people ignore this fact until it’s too late because we convince ourselves we’ll be OK as we can’t see what’s going on inside our bodies.
+Sadly, many people ignore this fact until it’s too late, because we convince ourselves we’ll be OK as we can’t see what’s going on inside our bodies.

-Alcohol is a diuretic and therefore makes your kidneys pass more fluids which is why we feel so dehydrated after a night of drinking.
+Alcohol is a diuretic; it makes your kidneys pass more fluids, which is why we feel so dehydrated after a night of drinking.
 Skin needs moisture in order to stay healthy and it can therefore become dull and start looking grey if you regularly drink more than the recommended limits.

-If you think that you or someone you know could have a problem with alcohol, please feel free to visit our Alcohol Awareness Treatment and Rehabilitation page for more information about the signs, symptoms and treatments that are available.
+If you think that you or someone you know could have a problem with alcohol, please feel free to visit our alcohol addiction treatment and rehabilitation page for more information about the signs, symptoms and treatments that are available.